wp-plugins/fb-linkedin-resume/readme.txt

 2. A part of the resulting page

 == Changelog ==

+= 2.8.1 =
+* A bug with "projects" section was solved (links to other project members' profile).

 = 2.8.0 =
 * If the plugin has problems downloading your LinkedIn profile now you can